Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Abstract

 \section{Abstract}

-The purpose of this paper is to prove the upper bound in Malle's conjecture on the distribution of finite extensions of $\F_q(t)$ with specified Galois group.
-As in \cite{evw}, our result is based upon computations of the homology of braid groups with certain (exponential) coefficients.
-However, the approach in this paper is new, relying on a connection between the cohomology of Hurwitz spaces and the cohomology of quantum shuffle algebras.
+The purpose of this paper is to prove the upper bound in the weak Malle conjecture on the distribution of finite extensions of $\F_q(t)$ with specified Galois group.
+As in \cite{evw}, our result is based upon computations of the homology of braid groups with certain coefficients.
+However, the approach in this paper is new, relying on a connection between the cohomology of Hurwitz spaces and the cohomology of quantum shuffle algebras and Nichols algebras.